microsoft/torchgeo/docs/user/alternatives.rst

 Downloads
 ---------

 These are download metrics for the project.
-Note that these numbers can be artificially inflated by installs during continuous integration.
+Note that these numbers can be artificially inflated by mirrors and installs during continuous integration.
 They give you a better idea of the number of projects that depend on a library than the number of users of that library.

 .. csv-table::
    :align: right
-   :file: downloads.csv
+   :file: metrics/downloads.csv
    :header-rows: 1
    :widths: auto

 **PyPI Downloads**: The number of downloads from the Python Packaging Index.
-PyPI download metrics are computed by `PePy <https://www.pepy.tech/>`_.
+PyPI download metrics are computed by `PyPI Stats <https://pypistats.org/>`_ and `PePy <https://www.pepy.tech/>`_.

 **CRAN Downloads**: The number of downloads from the Comprehensive R Archive Network.
-CRAN download metrics are computed by `Meta CRAN <https://cranlogs.r-pkg.org/>`_.
+CRAN download metrics are computed by `Meta CRAN <https://cranlogs.r-pkg.org/>`_ and `DataScienceMeta <https://www.datasciencemeta.com/rpackages>`_.

 **Conda Downloads**: The number of downloads from Conda Forge.
 Conda download metrics are computed by `Conda Forge <https://anaconda.org/conda-forge/>`_.